Salesforce.org the Technology Partner for The Atlantic’s Inheritance Project

 “Inheritance” doesn’t just spotlight the lessons from our shared history, it makes space to examine the potential of our shared future — something that Salesforce.org cares about deeply.
 We’re at a unique inflection point in our country’s history where now, more than ever before, our personal passions and professional work should be intertwined.
-By using Salesforce technology to power a platform that puts data about the African Diaspora, the Black American experience, and Black ancestry into the hands of the public, our partnership with The Atlantic’s “Inheritance” is the embodiment of that belief.
+By using Salesforce technology to power a platform that puts data about the African Diaspora, the Black American experience, and Black ancestry into the hands of the public, our support for The Atlantic’s “Inheritance” is the embodiment of that belief.

 This project goes well beyond the modern-day discourse of diversity, and into the universal discovery of worth among the billions of people who share this planet.
 We’re proud to partner with The Atlantic on such an impactful project that centers the stories of Black communities and leverages technology to engineer a more equitable future.